 This home remedy for fleas on dogs is simple to make.
 Although it is easy to do, making a flea repellent sachet is a safe way to prevent fleas from entering your home.

-Sew the two pieces of fabric together at all but one side.
+- Sew the two pieces of fabric together on all but one side.

 14. Using a Flea Comb